Ooni vs Gozney: Which Pizza Oven Brand Should You Buy?

 Multi-fuel options: Karu 16 is the most flexible oven in either range at the mid-tier.
 The Dome matches it at higher price.
 The Koda and Roccbox are gas-first.

 For most people buying their first outdoor pizza oven: Ooni Koda 12.
-It is the fastest path to excellent pizza, priced to be accessible, and if you discover you love outdoor pizza cooking — which you will — it is an easy upgrade path.
+It is the fastest path to excellent pizza, priced to be accessible, and once you start cooking outdoor pizza you will not stop.

-If you know you are serious about this from the start — you are entertaining regularly, you want wood-fired capability, you want equipment that lasts — the Gozney Roccbox is the better long-term investment.
+If you know you are serious about this from the start (entertaining regularly, wanting wood-fired capability, wanting equipment that lasts), the Gozney Roccbox is the better long-term investment.
 The extra $100 over the Koda 12 buys meaningfully better build quality and temperature retention.

 For anyone wanting the full outdoor cooking experience with an oven that also roasts, bakes bread, and acts as a statement piece: Gozney Dome.
 It is expensive.
 It is also genuinely exceptional.